3mdeb/-hardware-presale-validation/docs/sd-wire-test-stand.md

 ## RTE - Test Server setup

-The following section of the documentation describes the method of configure RTE that has been used as the Test Server.
+The following section of the documentation describes the method of configuring RTE that has been used as the Test Server.

 ### Required elements

 1. [RTE HAT with Orange Pi Zero and SD card](https://3mdeb.com/shop/open-source-hardware/open-source-hardware-3mdeb/rte/)
-1. 5V 2A micro USB power supply for OPi board.
+1. 5V 2A micro USB power supply for board.
 1. RJ45 Ethernet cable (to connect device to the local network).
 1. UART/USB converter (or RS232 null modem cable or 3/5 jumper wires).

-### Preparing image for the device
+### Preparing an image for the device

 1. Download the latest Armbian stable version from the [Project site](https://www.armbian.com/orange-pi-zero/).
 1. Flash the SD card using `bmaptool` or `balenaEtcher`.
-    * to do this by `balenaEtcher` go to the [producer site][balena] and follow his procedure how to download and flash SD card
+    * to do this by `balenaEtcher` go to the [producer site][balena] and follow his procedure on how to download and flash the SD card
     * to do this by `bmaptool` reproduce the following steps:
-        - install bmaptool by opening terminal and typing the following command:
+        - install bmaptool by opening the terminal and typing the following
+            command:

             ```bash
             sudo apt install bmap-tools